 The Maternal and Child Health Services (MCH) Title V Block Grant, part of the Social Security Act of 1935, is the oldest federal/state partnership to improve the health and well-being of all mothers, infants, and children, particularly children with special health care needs.

 Every year, states are required to complete both an application for future funding and an annual report of the MCH activities from the previous federal fiscal year.
-Click below for drafts of the Illinois’ MCH Title V Block Grant 2022 Application/2020 Annual Report and the Illinois MCH Title V Block Grant Action Plan (2021-2025), which includes the IL Title V priorities, selected National Performance Measures, and strategies.
+Click below for drafts of the Illinois’ MCH Title V Block Grant 2023 Application/2021 Annual Report and the updated Illinois MCH Title V Block Grant Action Plan (2021-2025), which includes the IL Title V priorities, selected National Performance Measures, and strategies.

 Medical Patient Rights of Women (Pregnancy and Childbirth)